 The AGECS Council expectations

-Council members must also be a general member of AGECS.
+Council members must be a general member of AGECS.
 To find out more about membership, go to the Join page.

 - Council members are elected at the AGM, under the Constitution for a one year term.